qkqkfldis1/improved_asgn/README.md

 # How to learn
-If you use ASGN in your research, please use the following BibTex.
+- You need to modify self.PATH in config.py depending on your environment.
 ```
 1. qm9 download (below link)
 https://figshare.com/articles/dataset/Data_for_6095_constitutional_isomers_of_C7H10O2/1057646?backTo=/collections/Quantum_chemistry_structures_and_properties_of_134_kilo_molecules/978904